 The Physical Education Program is administratively housed in the Division of Education and is physically located in the Mabee Sports Complex.
 The Program services both those students taking academic work in the Ozarks' General Education Curriculum as well as those students who seek a major or minor in the field.
-(Requirements for Physical Education in the General Studies Program are found elsewhere in this catalog.)
+(Requirements for Physical Education in the General Studies Program are found elsewhere in this catalog).
 Students who are interested in a career in physical education may choose to pursue a Bachelor of Science degree with either a teaching or non-teaching focus.
 A minor is also available in Health and a curriculum is offered that will lead to a Coaching endorsement by the state.
-Ozarks' Physical Education (NASPE) and by the American Association of Health, Physical Education, Recreation and Dance (AAHPERD).
+Ozarks' Physical Education Program is cited as a nationally recognized program by the National Association for Sport and Physical Education (NASPE) and by the American Association of Health, Physical Education, Recreation and Dance (AAHPERD).
 The program is also fully accredited by the Arkansas Department of Education (ADE) and the National Council for the Accreditation of Teacher Education (NCATE).